tipishev/python_debugging_workshop/README.md

 <img src="/images/crab.png" width="400" title="Bearded Crab">

 By the way, "it will get to production" applies not only to `print` statements, but to any silly code and data.
-I call this phenomenon the "The Law of The Bearded Crab".
+I call this phenomenon the "The Curse of The Bearded Crab".
 When I was working for an entertainment events aggregator, we used silly fake events for testing our staging environment.
 And guess what, one day, a misconfigured import, uploaded "the Concert of The Bearded Crab" to the main page.
+So, think of it as an evil deity that preys on your lack of attention.

 Finally, a debugger allows to explore not only your code, but also 3rd party modules, like Django and Celery.